open/close all folders

 - Heterosexual Life-Partners: With Shirogane.

-- Last Name Basis: Everyone except Shirogane and an ex-girlfriend refers to him by his last name.
+- Last-Name Basis: Everyone except Shirogane and an ex-girlfriend refers to him by his family name.

 - Long-Haired Pretty Boy